 - Allow dollars to be self-completing if you become totally disabled,

-- Allow dollars to provide a critical illness benefit where the funds can be accessed if you have a critical illness like a heart attack, stroke, or cancer,
+- Allow dollars to provide funds for a critical illness like a heart attack, stroke, or cancer.

-- Provide, when you pass away, a death benefit that will replace the money you used during your critical illness,
+- Provides a death benefit when you pass away that will replace the money used during your critical illness,

 - Allow dollars to provide a terminal illness benefit in case you become critically ill.

-- Allow you access to most of the dollars in the account to develop a plan that looks after your family, business or charity before you pass away,
+- Allow you access to funds in the account to care for your family, business or charity before you pass away,

-- Allows dollars that can provide long term care illness benefits that you can use anywhere,
+- Allows dollars that provide long term care illness benefits that can be used anywhere,

-- Allows the remaining dollars in the account to replenish the money used, so there is money to care for the person who cared for you,
+- Allows the remaining dollars in the account to replenish the money used to care for the person who cared for you,

-- Allow dollars that can be used to provide you a tax-free income stream that you won’t be able to outlive
+- Allow dollars that can be used to provide you with an out livable tax-free income stream.

 - Provide financial protection during serious economic downturns,